grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 Configuration conversion is done on a best-effort basis. {{< param "PRODUCT_ROOT_NAME" >}} will issue warnings or errors where the conversion can't be performed.

-After the configuration is converted, we recommend that you review the {{< param "PRODUCT_NAME" >}} configuration file created and verify that it's correct before starting to use it in a production environment.
+After the configuration is converted, review the {{< param "PRODUCT_NAME" >}} configuration file created and verify that it's correct before starting to use it in a production environment.

-Furthermore, we recommend that you review the following checklist:
+Review the following checklist:

 * The following configurations aren't available for conversion to {{< param "PRODUCT_NAME" >}}: `rule_files`, `alerting`, `remote_read`, `storage`, and `tracing`.
   Any additional unsupported features are returned as errors during conversion.